omni-us/jsonargparse/README.rst

 In this example the :code:`class_path` points to the same class used for the type.
 But a subclass of :code:`Calendar` with an extended list of init parameters would also work.
-The help of the parser does not show details for a type class since this depends on the subclass used.
-To get help details for a particular subclass there is a specific help option that receives the import path as follows:
+The help of the parser does not show details for a type class since this depends on the subclass.
+To get help details for a particular subclass there is a specific help option that receives the import path.
 If there is some subclass of :code:`Calendar` which can be imported from :code:`mycode.MyCalendar`, then it would be possible to see the corresponding :code:`init_args` details by running the tool from the command line as: